magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 ### Goals

-For mobile adhoc network protocols, we have some goals which they should adhere to.

 > * **Goals**
-> * `minimal overhead` being that it is mobile and often weak devices, we have finite power resources and protocols should respect that.
+> * `minimal overhead` being that it is mobile and often weak devices, we have finite power resources and protocols should respect that with minimal overhead.
-> * `minimal processing overhead` this is also why processing should be kept at a minimum, since processing takes power and power is limited and cpu typically also are.
-Simple routes are therefor great, where complex graphs dont need to be calculated.
-> * `Multi hop routing` often we could end in a situation where need send something to a peer, but we cant communicate directly with it, so we need to do multiple hops to get there.
+> * `Multi hop routing` if we cant communicate directly with a peer, it should support multi hop routing
 > * `dynamic topology` being that mobile devices is mobile, that can move.
 So protocols must be flexible in the topology of the networks.
 > * `loop prevention` and lastly, having a loop really just is a waste of time, why the protocol should prevent this.